Offorensics/cossh/README.md

 **Features**

 _Cossh_ lacks some features that will be added in future versions, probably the most important will be firmware upgrade, which is coming soon (possible now as well but needs custom commands).
 Few of the current features also need revamping.

+**Alternative configuration method**

+As router's API evolves, it will be possible to choose between configuration over SSH and API.
+This will happen at some point, but currently the API doesn't support all needed functions.

+**Router State**

+There will be more statistics available, such as router's temperature and signal strength, and much more.